-51. To the contrary, low-doc loans were instead used as a tool to get around Countrywide's "theoretical" underwriting standards.
+72. To the contrary, low-doc loans were instead used as a tool to get around Countrywide's "theoretical" underwriting standards.
 When a loan officer knew an application would not be approved on the basis of the applicant's actual financial condition, the officer often steered applicants into low-documentation products.
 Once in those programs, Countrywide coached borrowers on how to falsify the application to ensure it would be approved, and in some instances would even fill out the required misrepresentations without the borrower's knowledge.
+Countrywide's abuse of these alternative-documentation procedures is directly relevant to Western & Southern's Certificates, which often included loans approved through these procedures - indeed, as described further below, on information and belief the loan pools underlying Western & Southern's Certificates included even more alternative-documentation loans than Countrywide disclosed at the time of purchase.

-d.
-Securitization Allowed Countrywide to Transfer the Risks Created by Its Underwriting Abandonment to Investors
+D. Countrywide Transferred the Risks Created by Its Underwriting Abandonment to Investors Like Western & Southern

-- 52. Countrywide was willing to let its "matching" policy trump sound underwriting practices because it was routinely placing the resulting risk from its risky loans on investors.
-Countrywide aggressively securitized the risky mortgages it was issuing by aggregating or pooling them, and then issuing and selling securities to the public that were backed by the mortgage pools. - 53.
-Specifically, many of the loans that Countrywide Home Loans originated in the relevant period were pooled together by the Depositors, and deposited into special purpose entities or trusts created by Countrywide through the Depositors.
-The Trusts in turn issued Certificates backed by the loans, which were then sold by Countrywide Securities and other underwriters to AFAC. - 54.
-The cash flows from the pooled loans, in the form of payments of interest and principal, were used to make payments on the Certificates.
-The purchase of each
+73. Countrywide caused its "matching" policy to trump sound underwriting practices because it routinely transferred the resulting risk from its risky loans to investors like Western & Southern.
+Countrywide aggressively securitized the risky mortgages it issued by aggregating or pooling them, and then issuing and selling securities to the public that were backed by the mortgage pools.

+74. Specifically, as it relates to the Certificates purchased by Western & Southern, many of the loans that Countrywide Home Loans originated in the relevant period were pooled together by the Depositors, and deposited into special purpose entities or trusts created by Countrywide through the Depositors.
+The Trusts in turn issued Certificates backed by the loans, which were then sold by Countrywide Securities and other underwriters to Western & Southern.

-Certificate was thus the purchase of a right to participate in the cash flows generated by the underlying pool.
+75. The cash flows from the pooled loans, in the form of payments of interest and principal, were used to make payments on the Certificates.
+The purchase of each Certificate was thus the purchase of a right to participate in the cash flows generated by the underlying pool.